 Metro

-Barcelona’s metro system is a fast and convenient way to navigate the city.
-It covers most major areas and attractions.
-There are eight lines, and trains run frequently.
 The metro is especially useful for reaching destinations that are a bit further away from the city centre, including the airport.
 For more information, and to access the metro’s journey planner, head here.

 Bus

-Barcelona has an extensive bus network that covers the entire city.
-Buses are a good option for getting around neighbourhoods and areas that may not be served by the metro.
 The TMB (Transports Metropolitans de Barcelona) buses operate throughout the city – for more information about the bus network take a look at the map here.
 Don’t forget there are also hop-on-hop-off tourist buses if you want a more relaxed way of sightseeing.
 To book your tickets, head to the City Sightseeing Worldwide site.

 Cycling